jayantsingh123/course-dbt/greenery/README_WEEK2.md

 Question 1.
 Assumpations and tests regarding the models.

-Response: We have tried to focus on some singular tests which  may help in assessing th correctness of the data.
+Response: We have tried to focus on some singular tests which  may help in assessing the correctness of the data.
 To this end we have implmented following singular tests:

   (a.)
 Order created date should be before order delivery date.